 Nappies and Toilet Training

-It is a parent`s responsibility to provide a constant supply of nappies, nappy rash creams, wet wipes and nappy sacks.
+It is a parent`s responsibility to provide a constant supply of nappies, nappy rash creams, wet wipes and nappy sacks if required.
 You may be asked to fill out a medication form for us to apply any nappy creams.
-Each child has a named box/drawer in which their supplies will be kept for their sole use.
+Each child in nappies has a named box/drawer in which their supplies will be kept for their sole use.
 We will inform you when any supplies need to be replenished.
 Please note there will be a charge of 50p per nappy if we have to use one from our stocks and 50p per day for baby wipes.

 For children who are new to toilet training we offer support and advice and will operate various methods of encouragement to make this a positive development.
 If you require further information regarding toilet training, please speak to a member of staff.